Nuclear program of Saudi Arabia: 2025

 In May 2025, U.S. Congresswoman Marjorie Taylor Greene, a member of the counterterrorism and intelligence subcommittee of the House Homeland Security Committee, stated on Twitter that "Saudi Arabia has nuclear weapons".
 She did not offer further clarification.

+2026

+In July 2026, CNN reported that the Trump administration has agreed to allow Saudi Arabia to enrich uranium without enacting international safeguards on nuclear weapons.
+Although U.S.–Saudi nuclear negotiations concluded in October 2025, the draft nuclear accords outlining U.S. support for a Saudi nuclear program is pending U.S. President Donald Trump's signature.

+In July 2026, United States President Donald Trump approved an agreement with Saudi Arabia that will provide the kingdom with uranium enrichment capability for its civilian nuclear program.
+The deal will last 30 years and is also expected to involve U.S. firms in developing the program.
+The deal would allow for the building of a uranium enrichment facility in Saudi Arabia.
+The agreement does not include the IAEA’s "Additional Protocol" which grants the U.N.'s International Atomic Energy Agency broad and more intrusive oversight of a country's nuclear activities, such as the power to carry out snap inspections at undeclared locations.

 Missile capability

 In 1987, Saudi Arabia secretly negotiated and purchased Chinese-made CSS-2 intermediate-range ballistic missiles, designed and used by the China as a nuclear-armed missile, but reportedly sold to Saudi Arabia with conventional high-explosive warheads.
 However their low circular error probable accuracy (1–1.5 km) makes them unsuitable for effective military use against military targets when carrying a conventional warhead.
-The CSS-2 has a range of 4850 km with a payload of either2150 kg or 2500 kg.
+The CSS-2 has a range of 4850 km with a payload of either 2150 kg or 2500 kg.
 These missiles were delivered with between 35 to 50 transporter erector launcher trucks.
 These missiles were the first weapons of the Royal Saudi Strategic Missile Force, a separate branch of Saudi Arabia's armed forces.
 In 2013, the existence of the Royal Saudi Strategic Missile Force was officially announced.